-Edward Gero has been a working actor since 1977, having played at theatres across the country from New York to Los Angeles, Chicago, Florida, and Washington, DC.
-Primarily known for his work with Shakespeare in Washington, DC since 1983, Gero has performed in motion pictures, television, and has narrated for Discovery Channel.
-He is a professor of theater for George Mason University’s School of Theater.
+Edward Gero has been acting since 1977, appearing at theaters across the country from New York, Los Angeles, Chicago, Florida, and Washington, DC.
+Known for his work with Shakespeare 1983, Gero has also performed in motion pictures, television, and narrated for Discovery Channel.
+He is a professor of theater for George Mason University’s School of Theater and Head of the Performance Area.
 He is honored to be a sixteen-time nominee and four-time recipient of the prestigious Helen Hayes Award, a nominee of the Joseph Jefferson Award, recipient of the OSS Congressional Gold Medal, and recipient of The English Speaking Union Award for Excellence in the Spoken Word.
 In 2015, he was named a Lunt-Fontanne Fellow at Ten Chimneys.

 What CRITICS HAVE SAID